jsinkers/notes/_notebooks/distrib_sys/11-indirect-comms.md

 - processes communicate indirectly by placing tuples in a tuple space, from which other processes can read or remove them
 - tuples are accessed by pattern matching on content
+- tuple space is a repository
+  - process can add, withdraw, read tuples by atomic operations
+  - tuples can contain different values
+  - processes can inspect context via pattern matching
+- compared to message passing, tuple spaces are a higher level of abstraction
+- main challenges:
+  - best data structure for distributed multiset of tuples
+  - efficient tuple processing and data distribution

 ![Tuple Spaces](img/tuple-spaces.png)